Coughlan-Lab/simple_camio/README.md

 -Secondly, a digital version of the map that represents zones with a different index, as in zone_map.png, and this filename should be specified in the argument as input1.
 The precise resolution of the map should be specified in the variable pixels_per_cm_obj (in units of pixels per cm) in simple_camio.py, such that it matches the printed version.

--The camera should be calibrated and the calibration parameters should be saved in the camera_parameters.pkl file created by using simple_calibration.py.
+-The camera should be calibrated and the calibration parameters should be saved in the camera_parameters.json file created by using simple_calibration.py.
 Otherwise they are specified in simple_camio.py by the variables focal_length_x, focal_length_y, camera_center_x, camera_center_y.
 Calibration parameters can be estimated using simple_calibration.py (described below).
 Distortion parameters are also settable via the variable distortion (although these can safely be left to zero, assuming little distortion).

 -A pointer needs to be printed and cut out, using the pattern found in marker_pointer.pdf (printed at 300 dpi, such that the Aruco marker is exactly 3cm).

--Sound files, as named in the sound_dict dictionary in map_parameters.py, should be placed in the sound_files folder.
-The dictionary maps the zone index (from the zone map) to the sound file.
+-Sound files, as named in the hotspots dictionary in Ukraine_map.json, should be placed in the MP3 folder.
+The dictionary maps the zone color index (from the zone map) to the sound file.

 -Setting the camera: if an external webcam is to be used, set use_external_cam to 1, otherwise use 0 for the laptop's internal camera (or if you get a camera out of bounds error).